Nabil-hamoudi/Program_RNA-Structure_Python/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)
 ## 🎓 Presentation
+This is a graduation project.
-RNA secondary structure prediction using dynamic programmation from a given sequence of RNA.
+The goal was to implement an RNA seocondary structure prediction algorithù using dynamic programmation.
+Our work is based on [A Dynamic Programming Algorithm for RNA Structure Prediction Including Pseudoknots](https://github.com/Nabil-hamoudi/Program_RNA-Structure_Python/blob/main/references/A%20Dynamic%20Programming%20Algorithm%20for%20RNA%20Structure.pdf) by Elena Rivass and Sean R. Eddy.

 ## :construction: Installation
 - Python version used : 3.10.10